SystemsApproach/tcpcc/variants.rst

-possible to take a cross-layer approach, whereby the RAN provides an interface that give higher layers of the protocol stack (e.g., the AQM mechanisms described in Chapter 6) visibility into what goes on inside the basestation.
+possible to take a cross-layer approach, whereby the RAN provides an interface that give higher layers of the protocol stack (e.g., the AQM mechanisms described in Chapter 6) visibility into what goes on inside the base station.
 Recent research by Xie, Yi, and Jamieson suggests such an approach might prove effective, although their implementation uses end-device feedback instead of getting the RAN directly involved.
 How ever it's implemented, the idea is to have the receiver explicitly